lukkeutgens/Industrie4.0-Cluster/07-oauth2-proxy/docs/01-repository.md

 - upstreams: Targets the internal Kubernetes Dashboard service
 - cookie_domains and whitelist_domains: Restrict session scope to your domain
 - ingress: Exposes OAuth2 Proxy via NGINX Ingress on oauth2.iot.keutgens.be
+- use-secret-from-k8s: Will tell the chart will inject it correctly

 Later, when Keycloak is configured, you will replace the placeholders with real values and validate the authentication flow.